philippe-guerit/claude-desktop-memory-bank/doc/mcp-design.md

 ## Data Structure

-The memory bank data will be organized in a structured way using markdown files:
+The memory bank data is organized in a structured way using markdown files.
+This structure is replicated across all memory bank types:

 ```mermaid
 flowchart TD